Samridh309/Cat-vs-Dog-Classifier-using-CNN/README.md

 ## Project Overview

-This repository provides an end-to-end deep learning workflow for binary image classification (cat vs dog).
+This repository provides an end-to-end deep learning workflow for binary image classification (cat vs dog) using a dataset of 12,000 images (6,000 cats and 6,000 dogs).
 It demonstrates data preprocessing, augmentation, model construction, evaluation, and deployment using Gradio for user-friendly real-time inference.

 ---